 • February 6, 2017: The WorldView-4 commercial satellite, operated by DigitalGlobe, Inc., has successfully completed on orbit testing and calibration and started to serve the company's first direct access customer on February 1, 2017.
 33) 34)

 - WorldView-4, launched on November 11, 2016, becomes the fifth active satellite in DigitalGlobe's constellation of high-resolution Earth observation satellites.
-The satellite's performance meets the industry-leading quality standards of the WorldView fleet and joins WorldView-3 as the world's only commercial satellites capable of achieving 30 cm native resolution.
-Imagery with this level of detail enables users to reliably read street markings, distinguish between cars, trucks, and vans, and confidently understand activities of significance, as demonstrated by a recent SkyTruth analysis that used WorldView-3 imagery to document the likely transshipment of fish by Southeast Asian vessels in the Indian Ocean.
+The satellite's performance meets the industry-leading quality standards of the WorldView fleet and joins WorldView-3 as the world's only commercial satellite capable of achieving 30 cm native resolution.
+Imagery with this level of detail enables users to reliably read street markings, distinguish between cars, trucks, and vans, and confidently understand activities of significance, as demonstrated by a recent SkyTruth analysis that used WorldView-3 imagery to document the likely transhipment of fish by Southeast Asian vessels in the Indian Ocean.

-- The satellite more than doubles DigitalGlobe's capacity to collect 30 cm imagery, enhancing the company's ability to meet the most demanding commercial use cases, such as complementing aerial imagery collection strategies, and enabling the creation of high-quality, imagery-derived products, such as high-resolution 3D models and near-seamless, country-scale basemaps.
+- The satellite more than doubles DigitalGlobe's capacity to collect 30 cm imagery, enhancing the company's ability to meet the most demanding commercial use cases, such as complementing aerial imagery collection strategies and enabling the creation of high-quality, imagery-derived products, such as high-resolution 3D models and near-seamless, country-scale base maps.

 Legend to Figure 7: Subi Reef (also Zhubi Reef) is a reef in the Spratly Islands of the South China Sea located 26 km southwest of Philippine-occupied Thitu Island.
 It is occupied by China, and claimed by Taiwan, Vietnam, and the Philippines.
 It currently falls under the jurisdiction of Nansha islands, Sansha city, Hainan province, China.
 The atoll measures 5.7 km along its longer southwest-northeast axis, and is up to 3.5 km wide.
 Its total area including the lagoon and rim of the reef measures 16 km2, and the lagoon is up to 22 meters deep.
 35)